 The charity also assists other charities within the community that have similar goals and objectives.
 In past, the charity has donated to Bruce Denniston Bone Marrow Society, as well as the Brain Injury Society, the Powell River Mobility Opportunities Society and Muscular Dystrophy Canada.
 The charity also has donated to the BC Professional Fire Fighters Association Burn Fund, a vitally important charity that was recently used by two community members who suffered large burns to their bodies and had lengthy stays in the Lower Mainland.
 Please follow this link for more information: http://burnfund.org/burn-fund-centre-2-2/about-the-centre/

-A new ongoing program that the firefighter charity has begun is to provide food for local schools that have hungry students who show up to school with little or nothing to eat.
-The program was piloted last year and it has been officially expanded for students in Brooks Secondary School and Henderson Elementary School.
+A recent ongoing program that the firefighter charity has begun is to provide food for local schools that have hungry students who show up to school with little or nothing to eat.
+The program was piloted 2016/17 school year and this past year it has been officially expanded for students in Brooks Secondary School, Henderson Elementary School and Westview Elementary School.
 Below is a picture of our very first delivery!

 As firefighters, we enter many homes in the community and see the need firsthand.
 We feel our assistance can help to lift the burden of families and help our children thrive in a community that cares for them in every aspect of their lives.
 Healthy communities start with our children and benefit us all.
 We may never really be able to fill the need that is required, but we are trying to do as much as we can.

 Funding for Powell River Professional Fire Fighters Charitable Society comes from payroll deductions made by every single member of Powell River’s International Association of Fire Fighters Local 1298, and through fundraising efforts such as car washes, as well as private and corporate donations.

 Most Recent Charity News: